TheByteAttic/TalosES/Simulations/README.md

-This directory contain the LogiSim-Evolution source files of Talos ES™.
+These directories contain the LogiSim-Evolution source files of Talos ES™.